FastStore WebOps - Dashboard

 ---|---|

-Live Store | URL for your production environment, accessible to shoppers. |
+Live Store | URL of your production environment, accessible to shoppers. |

 Repository | GitHub repository associated with the project. |

-Source | Commit for the current deployment, including the date, time, and who made it. |
+Source | Commit for the current deployment, including date, time, and author. |

 CMS Provider | Link to Headless CMS. |